Probate Court Guardianship: Planning Can Protect Your Rights

 If there are disputes or problems, the Massachusetts law gives great deference to the Power of Attorney and Health Care Proxy documents.
 Section 17 of the Massachusetts Health Care Proxy law says that a Health Care Agent cannot be removed, unless there is good cause.
 Also, a person can write Guardianship instructions into their will, to designate who becomes Guardian of their spouse.
 You can save your family from the grief of Guardianship proceedings if you have POA, Health Care Proxy and Will documents that are properly written, to manage your specific financial circumstances and health care decisions.

-Our Power of Attorney Selection Checklist can help you pick the people who will be responsible to protect your interests and your wishes.
+The Power of Attorney Selection Checklist can help you pick the people who will be responsible to protect your interests and your wishes.
 Your power of Attorney can include instructions on who to appoint if a Guardian or Conservator is ever needed.
 Section 5-503 of the Massachusetts Probate Code says that when you nominate someone to serve as your Guardian or Conservator, the person named in the document must be appointed by the Court, unless there is good cause to appoint someone else.
-Our estate planning services include counselling that helps you select your Health Care Agent, and tools you can use to instruct the people you nominate as your Health Care Agent and Alternates.
+Our estate planning services include counseling that helps you select your Health Care Agent, and tools you can use to instruct the people you nominate as your Health Care Agent and Alternates.

 But without these advance planning documents, the process of Guardianship becomes necessary, to supervise a person's medical treatment.
 Conservatorship may also be required for any financial transactions involving the person's real estate and assets.